Last Updated: January 11, 2022

 Let’s shed some light on Internet demographics by gender in the UK.

-- The penetration rate among women was 3% lower, being 89%.
+- The penetration rate among men of the same age group was 0.2% lower, being 99.4%.

 What about internet usage by regions in the UK?
 Which UK towns have the highest penetration of internet users?